 The Magazine branding needed an extra push from our friend the Cacodemon.
 We are letting it roam free all over the website now in preparation for this year’s Halloween party.

 We rolled out a proprietary technology that checks recent subscription numbers with our newsletter provider by programmatically making an inquiry for the past 24 hours.
 There is an ongoing plan to release this tool and its technology with a General Open Source License sometime in the near future.

-Though there are many solutions in the market, we decided to code our own and call it LinkProof
+Though there are many solutions on the market, we coded our own and called it LinkProof

 Reading us just got easier than ever!
 We rolled out a bookmarking functionality that lets you save, read, and manage any story of our Magazine.

 The best of this upgrade is that it doesn’t requires an account.
 Unlike other bookmark services, ours is browser-based, which means it works right out of the box by just visiting our Magazine’s web site.

 The Free Bundle’s exclusive interview series featuring the most relevant upcoming writers of the Sci-fi & Fantasy genre launches with Effie Seiberg, a San Francisco Sci-Fi author.